 Melbourne Genomics' work establishes evidence and systems to underpin equitable and effective use of genomics in the Victorian health system.
 We want to ensure this new medical technology can be part of everyday care for every Victorian who needs it.

-Established in 2013, Melbourne Genomics is a collaboration of 10 leading hospitals, research and academic organisations, supported by the Victorian Government (through the Department of Health and Human Services, DHHS).
+Established in 2013, Melbourne Genomics is a collaboration of 10 leading hospitals, research and academic organisations, supported by the Victorian Government.

 The 10 Alliance members recognise that collective vision and collaborative effort are essential to drive change at the vanguard of genomic medicine, and to bridge the gap between research innovation and healthcare reality.

 Already, we are seeing the power of genomics to have an immediate impact on the lives of Victoria’s patients.
 Melbourne Genomics' rigorous, world-leading translational research has shown how genomics can result in care that is more effective, efficient and more likely to succeed first time.

 Through Melbourne Genomics, more than 3,800 patients have received genomic testing across 16 areas of healthcare — for conditions that affect the heart, immune system, kidneys, nervous system or blood; for complex conditions in children; for cancer; and for superbug control.